WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 Working through the intro to HTML Ls.
 Completed both parts of Ex.
 However, I am not sure if the second part was done correctly.
 It sounds like they want to use a table.
 I used div tags inside a main element.
 The look is correct.
 The semantics are not the same.

 ## 1700 | HTML Forms
+I started working on the forms Ls and Ex.
+I will need to place a lot of info in the card deck for future study.
+The words seem simple, but I think I could do a pretty good job at still getting them confused.
+There is a lot to forms that should help in work.
+It might be dry and a little unintuitive, but it is critical to fully grasp its implementation.

 ---